Ladysnake/Cardinal-Components-API/src/testmod/readme.md

 ## Code map

 - `dev.onyxstudios.componenttest`: root package
+    - `content`: implementation of the content in the test mod
         - `vita`: component classes
             - `Vita`: the interface defining the vita component
             - `BaseVita`: base implementation
             - `AmbientVita`: abstract synchronized extension of `BaseVita` with custom behaviour
                 - `LevelVita`: global implementation of `AmbientVita`
                 - `WorldVita`: world-aware implementation of `AmbientVita`
             - `SyncedVita`: synchronized implementation of `BaseVita`
             - `EntityVita`: entity-specific extension of `BaseVita` with custom behaviour
             - `PlayerVita`: player-specific, synchronized extension of `EntityVita` with custom respawn behaviour
         - `CardinalComponentsTest`: mod initialization
         - `TestComponents`: component registration
         - `VitalityCondenser`: a custom block re-implementing `BlockProvider`, interacting with chunk and ambient vita
         - `VitalityStickItem`: a custom item that attaches a `BaseVita` instance to its item stacks
         - `VitalityZombieEntity`: a custom entity that attaches an `EntityVita` instance to itself
+    - `tests`: unit test suite using Minecraft's gametest API

 ## Notes